velolib/gregtech-flow/README.md

 ## What is it?

-This is my fork of OrderedSet86's [gtnh-flow](https://github.com/OrderedSet86/gtnh-flow).
+This is a fork of OrderedSet86's [gtnh-flow](https://github.com/OrderedSet86/gtnh-flow).
+In addition to the functionalities of the original tool, this fork has:
+1. Extended formatting of projects
+2. Added stylization of graphs
+3. Standards to increase readability

 Visit the original github page of [gtnh-flow](https://github.com/OrderedSet86/gtnh-flow) to view the full description and installation guide.

-This repository only serves to be a place for the graphs I make using this tool with my own special formatting.
 ## Samples
 <details>
     <summary>Click to reveal</summary>